 Two policy items could shift cleaning costs in the next 18 months.
 The first is the ongoing expansion of dental therapist scope-of-practice in several states.
 Minnesota, Maine, Vermont, Michigan, Connecticut, Nevada, and Arizona have licensed mid-level dental therapists who can perform a defined set of procedures (including cleanings and some restorative work) under indirect dentist supervision; their hourly cost is lower than a hygienist's, which can translate into lower visit fees in expansion-state Medicaid clinics and FQHCs.
 Watch the Pew or Community Catalyst trackers.

 The second is the continued growth of Medicare Advantage dental benefits.
-Roughly 96% of MA plans now include some dental benefit, and several large insurers (UnitedHealthcare, Humana, Aetna) increased their per-year preventive dollar allowance in their 2026 plans.
+The large majority of MA plans now include some dental benefit, and allowances vary plan by plan and year by year.
 CMS has not added routine dental to Original Medicare, but the MA-side benefit creep effectively functions as expanded coverage for the senior population.
 Our Medicare cleaning page tracks per-carrier benefit allowances.

 FAQ